WPI-LNL/tolerance/README.rst

         # fail silently
         return ""

-This kind of codes are often found in Django_ projects or programs which should not raise any exceptions in product mode.
+This kind of code can often be found in Django_ projects or programs which should not raise any exceptions in production.

-**tolerance** is a function decorator to make a tolerant function; a function which does not raise any exceptions even there are exceptions.
+**tolerance** is a function decorator to make a tolerant function; a function which does not raise any exceptions even when there are errors.
-This concept is quite useful for making stable product or ``prefer_int`` types of code described in Usage section.
+This concept is quite useful for making a stable product or ``prefer_int`` types of code described in the Usage section.

 .. _Django: https://www.djangoproject.com/

-Check
+Check the
 `online documentation <http://python-tolerance.readthedocs.org/en/latest/>`_
 for more details.